 This article will take a look at interesting facts about the largest cities in China.

-Beijing is the third largest city in China, with 24.9 million people.
+Beijing is fourth largest city in China, with 22.5 people in its greater metropolitan area.
 It is also the country's capital.
 An increase of 7% was seen in Beijing's population between 2012 and 2013.
 The city is popular among tourists for its proximity to the world-famous Great Wall of China, as well as its attractions such as the Forbidden City, the Temple of Heaven, and the Summer Palace.
-In 2015, the GDP per capita was US$17,143.
-Formerly known as Peking, Beijing has played an immense role in the development of China.
 In 2008, Beijing hosted the 2008 Summer Olympic Games.
 It is due to host the Winter Games in 2022.
 This will make Beijing the only city to ever host both the Summer and Winter Olympic Games.
-Beijing is home to a great amount of ancient history, having been settled by humans since the 1st millennium BCE.
-Beijing is home to some of the country's top universities.

-Chongqing is located in central China with a poopulation of 8.5 million in the city proper.
-However, the population of the entire region surrounding Chongqing is said to exceed 30 million.
-It is China's only direct-controlled municipality that is located far away from the coast.
+Chongqing is located in central China with a population of 25.16 million in the metropolitan area.
+Chongqing is notable for being the only major Chinese city that is located a far distance away form the coastline.
 Chongqing has a significant historical past and is notable for serving as the wartime capital during the second Sino-Japanese War from 1937 to 1945.
-Chongqing is an important site on the upstream Yangzte basin.
-In 2013, it was named one of China's "13 emerging megacities" by the Economist Intelligence Unit.
-With over 100 days of fog per year, Chongqing is sometimes known as "Fog City".
-It has also been ranked as one of the most polluted cities in the world in terms of air quality.
 Chongqing is also sometimes referred to as the "Bridge Capital of China", due to its numerous bridges that cross the Yangtze and Jialing Rivers.
-Chongqing is also the only city in China that maintains aerial tramways, or aerial lifts.

 20 Biggest Cities In China